Private detectives use transcription services when carrying out their investigations

 Client Interviews and Covert Surveillance:

 Private detectives work on all kinds of cases.
 From cheating spouses to insurance investigations, a private detective’s work can be extremely varied.
 Much of their job involves conducting interviews.
 For example, a private detective may be hired to investigate workplace issues such as employee compensation claims or some type of fraud.
 Interviews can be conducted over the telephone or in person.
 Either way, making a full transcription of the conversation is important in case the investigation culminates in a court hearing.
-But although transcribing interviews and surveillance tapes is an important task, why is it a good idea to outsource the work instead of spending time transcribing your own audio files?
+But although both surveillance tapes and interview transcription and is an important task, why is it a good idea to outsource the work instead of spending time transcribing your own audio files?

 1. Transcribing is Time Consuming